 virtual_mailbox_maps = hash:/etc/postfix/virtual_mailbox_maps

-By listing an account in this file you are also telling Postfix that this is a legitimate, real email account on this server and so mail for it should be accepted.
+By listing an account in this file I am also telling Postfix that this is a legitimate, real email account on this server and so mail for it should be accepted.
 If a virtual account is not listed in the

 virtual_mailbox_maps file, Postfix will reject mail for it out of hand (except for virtual alisases, see later).
 The format is the same as all Postfix maps files: There is a one-to-one mapping with keys on the left hand side (LHS) and lookups on the right hand side (RHS).
 In this particular instance you list the email address on the LHS and the relative path on the RHS.

-So mail for firstname.lastname@example.org will go to the subdirectory ‘mail/maildir’ in the folder stuffandstuff.com.
-Mail for email@example.com will go to the subdirectory ‘me/maildir’ inside the folder mystuff.org.
+So mail for firstname.lastname@example.org will go to the subdirectory ‘mail/maildir’ in the folder ‘acorp.com’.
+Mail for email@example.com will go to the subdirectory ‘webmaster/maildir’ inside the folder ‘bcorp.com’.
 The paths are relative to the setting

 virtual_mailbox_base which is an absolute path that varies from distro to distro and system to system (see more below).

-It is common in other guides to use MySQL for the same purposes as we use maps here.
-If you have got a MySQL setup already it may not be such a bad idea.
-But as a general rule it is shooting sparrows with cannons to use a fullpowered database when a 1k text file will do
+It is common in other guides to use MySQL for the same purposes as I use maps here.
+If you have a working MySQL setup already it may not be such a bad idea.
+But as a general rule it is shooting sparrows with cannons to use a fullpowered database when a 1k text file will do.

 I want to mention two things about the paths listed in the